Nintendo Switch: A parent’s view of the new console

 While the aforementioned Zelda title could be one of the best games ever to launch with a new console, and is great for older kids (it's rated 12+), there are precious few games otherwise.
 Especially if you want something for younger gamers.
 I'd hoped plenty of Nintendo's classic games would be available to give my son a retro-game education, but the planned Virtual Console isn't yet available on the Switch.

-So, after looking at the very sparse eShop we downloaded the surprisingly good co-op puzzle game SnipperClips, and the F-Zero-like racer Fast RMX, just to have something else to play together which didn't
+So, after looking at the very sparse eShop we downloaded the surprisingly good co-op puzzle game SnipperClips, and the F-Zero-like racer Fast RMX, just to have something else to play together which didn't involve milking cows.

 Given the lack of games currently available, it's safe to say our Wii U will still be getting a fair bit of use for now.
 However, the situation is only going to get better, and we'll look at some of the upcoming family games later on in this article.